Active Members

 3. Skillsets: Provide an overview of what you can do.
 Typically, my research involves developing computing systems, which requires programming skills, but I'm also happy to work with students from diverse backgrounds to conduct interdisciplinary research.
 You are welcome to share a project (e.g., a paper/report, code sample, design artifact) that you feel proud of.

-4. Work together: It's preferred if you start a small project under my supervision before we decide whether to collaborate in the long run.
+4. Work together (for Ph.D. applicant): it's preferred if you start a small project under my supervision before we decide whether to collaborate in the long run.
 I encourage you to contact me a few months before your planned start date with the following info:

-- Your CV, transcripts, and English test results if applicable
+- Your CV (with skillsets), transcripts, and English test if applicable

-- For Ph.D. applicant, title the email "HCI Ph.D.
+- Title the email "HCI Ph.D.
 Applicant - [Your Name]" and briefly talk about what you think HCI is

 Based on our experience working together, I will let you know if I decide to issue a Ph.D. offer/RA contract as soon as possible.
 You are also welcome to share your thoughts and feedback with me.

-6. About reference letter: I am more than happy to write strong letters for students who have demonstrated great work ethics and motivation while closely working with me.
-That said, I have to respectfully decline requests from students whom I do not know very well, as the lack of interaction details and concrete collaboration examples would not effectively support their applications.
+7. About reference letter: I am more than happy to write strong letters for students who have demonstrated great work ethics and motivation while closely working with me.
+That said, I have to respectfully decline requests from students whom I do not know very well, because the lack of interaction details and collaboration examples would not effectively support their applications anyway.